MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/emulate-vision-deficiencies.md

 <!-- ====================================================================== -->
 ## Open the Rendering tool

-To simulate how a person with a vision deficiency would see your web page, use the **Rendering** tool:
+To simulate how a person with a vision deficiency would see your webpage, use the **Rendering** tool:

 1. To open DevTools, right-click the webpage, and then select **Inspect**.
 Or, press **Ctrl+Shift+I** (Windows, Linux) or **Command+Option+I** (macOS).
 DevTools opens.